gpc/rateable/README.md

      class Vehicle implements Rateable {
      }

-On your page load the rateable resources:
+On your page load the rateable resources (not jQuery is a require dependency):

      <asset:stylesheet href="ratings.css"/>
      <asset:javascript src="ratings.js"/>